contact us q&a board ARHA Banner

 9. Penalties that may be invoked by the Watchdog Committee include:

-a.
-The final decision of the Watchdog Committee may affect a class, division, or the entire hunt results may be nullified.
+A. The final decision of the Watchdog Committee may affect a class, division, or the entire hunt results may be nullified.

-b.
-If the Watchdog Committee finds a violation of the rules, the results of that hunt may be treated as a-non-licensed hunt.
+B. If the Watchdog Committee finds a violation of the rules, the results of that hunt may be treated as a-non-licensed hunt.
 Example: Club A conducts a licensed hunt and a person protests the way the casting was done, the Master of Hounds denies the protest, and that person files a protest with the Watchdog Committee.
 The Watchdog Committee rules in favor of the person who protested.
-The Watchdog Committee may rule that the licensed for the hunt has been removed and that the hounds that placed in the hunt shall not receive ARHA or Hound Of the Year points.
+The Watchdog Committee may rule that the licensed for the hunt has been removed and that the hounds that placed in the hunt shall not receive ARHA or Hound of the Year points.
 The Watchdog Committee has the authority to take any disciplinary action it feels is appropriate.

-c.
-The Watchdog Committee is made up of 3 regular members and 2 alternate members.
+C. The Watchdog Committee is made up of 3 regular members and 2 alternate members.
 The Board of Directors at the annual meeting elects all members.
 All members of the Watchdog Committee must be licensed Master of Hounds before they start their term of office.

-e.
-When the Chairman of the Watchdog Committee receives a protest, or he/she has another matter that needs to be discussed with the other members of the committee, he/she may arrange a conference telephone call with the members.
-In some cases the chairman may call a meeting of the members of his/her committee.
+E. When the Chairman of the Watchdog Committee receives a protest, or he/she has another matter that needs to be discussed with the other members of the committee, he/she may arrange a conference telephone call with the members.
+In some cases, the chairman may call a meeting of the members of his/her committee.
 The members of the Watchdog Committee are to be compensated for reasonable telephone expense incurred in the settlement of a formal protest.
 Such expense is to be documented and presented to the Secretary of PP for reimbursement.

-f.
-An alternate becomes a regular member of the Watchdog Committee if a regular member resigns as a member of the committee, or a regular member is removed from the committee for disciplinary reasons.
+F. An alternate becomes a regular member of the Watchdog Committee if a regular member resigns as a member of the committee, or a regular member is removed from the committee for disciplinary reasons.
 The Chairman of the Board decides which alternate becomes a regular member under these circumstances.

-g.
-A member of the Watchdog Committee, while attending a licensed hunt, has the responsibility to privately inform the Master of Hounds of that hunt if he/she sees that the hunt is not being conducted according to ARHA Progressive Pack rules.
+G. A member of the Watchdog Committee, while attending a licensed hunt, has the responsibility to privately inform the Master of Hounds of that hunt if he/she sees that the hunt is not being conducted according to ARHA Progressive Pack rules.

-h.
-The Chairman of the Watchdog Committee shall inform the Chairman of the Board and the Secretary/Treasurer whenever an official ruling is made concerning a formal protest.
+H. The Chairman of the Watchdog Committee shall inform the Chairman of the Board and the Secretary/Treasurer whenever an official ruling is made concerning a formal protest.

-i.
-The Chairman of the Board and/or the ARHA President have the authority to request that the Watchdog Committee give an official interpretation of a Progressive Pack rule if there is a concern about the meaning of the rule.
+I. The Chairman of the Board and/or the ARHA President have the authority to request that the Watchdog Committee give an official interpretation of a Progressive Pack rule if there is a concern about the meaning of the rule.
 The Watchdog Committee has the responsibility to give this interpretation as soon as possible so that this information may be distributed to the club presidents and other ARHA officials.

-j.
-The Progressive Pack Division shall uphold the bans by the Watchdog Committees of other ARHA divisions that is; if a person is banned from competition and participation in any other ARHA Divisions he shall have the same ban in Progressive Pack Division.
+J. The Progressive Pack Division shall uphold the bans by the Watchdog Committees of other ARHA divisions that is; if a person is banned from competition and participation in any other ARHA Divisions he shall have the same ban in Progressive Pack Division.
 If a person appeals this ruling it must be appealed to the ARHA President’s Cabinet.

-l.
-If physical contact is involved.
+*If physical contact is involved.
 The individual that instigates the first physical contact is automatically banned for life; additionally, a person is allowed to defend himself/herself.

 F. Rules Committee: